pub trait WidgetExt: IsA<Widget> + 'static {

 §src_x

-X position relative to @self
+X position in widget coordinates of @self

 §src_y

-Y position relative to @self
+Y position in widget coordinates of @self

 §Returns

-if @self and @dest_widget have no common
+true if @self and @dest_widget have a common ancestor, false otherwise

 §dest_x